-Assistant Professor Programs in Deaf Studies Wheelock College of Education and Human Development Boston University
+Assistant Professor Co-Director Initiative on AI and Education Wheelock College of Education and Human Development Boston University

 What are the signs of ASL and their properties?

 How do people perceive, produce, and acquire signs?
 How do early language experiences affect language acquisition?